byu-cpe/ygrader/readme.md

         * net_ids: (list) List of net_ids of students in the group.

-        * Return value: (str)
+        * Return value: (int)
-    When this function returns, the program will ask the user for a grade input.
-If you return a string from this function, it will print that message first.
-This can be a helpful reminder to the TAs of a grading rubric, things they should watch out for, etc.
+    If you return nothing, the default script behavior is that the program will ask the user to input a grade.
+If you already know the grade you want to assign, and don’t want to prompt the user, just return the grade from this callback.

     * **run_on_lab** (*Optional**[**Callable**]*) – This function will be called once, before any milestones are graded.
 Useful for doing one-off actions before running each milestone, or if you are not grading any milestones and only running in analysis mode.
-This function callback takes the same arguments as the one provided to ‘run_on_milestone’, except it does not have a ‘milestone_name’ argument.
+This function callback takes the same arguments as the one provided to ‘run_on_milestone’, except it does not have a ‘milestone_name’ argument, and you should not return any value.

-    * **github_csv_path** (*Optional**[**pathlib.Path**]*) – Path to CSV file with Github URL for each student.
+    * **github_csv_path** (*Optional**[**pathlib.Path**]*) – (Only required if code_source == CodeSource.GITHUB) Path to CSV file with Github URL for each student.
 There must be a ‘Net ID’ column name.
 One way to get this is to have a Learning Suite quiz where students enter their Github URL, and then export the results.

     * **github_csv_col_name** (*Optional**[**str**]*) – Column name in the github_csv_path CSV file that should be used as the Github URL.
 Note: This column name may be fixed for every lab, or it could vary, which allows you to handle Github groups, and even students changing groups between labs.